-Digital platforms are characterized by their network effects and by being multisided, as well as by having high switching costs, economies of scale and levels of control of data, all of which are pertinent in the definition of the relevant market.
+Digital platforms are characterised by their network effects and versatility, as well as high switching costs, economies of scale and levels to control data.
+All this is essential for the delineation of the relevant market.

-EE&MC is applying this adapted methodology already in the last 15 years and has a strong record on market definitions in digital platform markets.
+EE&MC has been applying this adapted methodology and therefore has distinctive experience in market definitions in digital markets.